mattrussell2/15-docker/README.md

 This will create an ssh-key for you, so you don't need to enter your password to connect to the halligan server.
 This will make downloading support code, etc. much easier, and will allow for automated backups.

 ## Automatic Backups
-Also, once the above step is completed, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.
+Once you have completed the `register-utln` command, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.
+To verify that backups are working:

+0. Open the development container.
+1. Create a file and make some minor edits to it.
+2. Save the file - the automatic backup only happens when you save!
+3. Open a terminal from within your development container.
+4. Run `ssh utln@homework.cs.tufts.edu`, where you replace `utln` with your utln.
+5. Be amazed at no password access!
+6. run `cd cs-15`
+7. run `ls`
+8. You should see the file you just created.

 ## Workflow
 Okay!
 For the future, anytime you want to work on `cs-15` stuff: